zeruniverse/Talk/README.md

 Of course, just like [Password-Manager](https://github.com/zeruniverse/Password-Manager), data will be encrypted and decrypted at client-side to make sure the service provider won't have access to the data.

 ## Demo
-Here is the project example: [talk.zzeyu.com](http://talk.zzeyu.com)
+Here is the project example: [talk.zzeyu.com](https://talk.zzeyu.com)

 ## Installation

 You need at least PHP 7.1, MySQL support and HTTPS support on your server.

-1. Copy everything in `src` folder to your server
+1. Copy everything in `src` folder to your server and import `initial.sql` to your database

 2. Edit `js/crypto.js`, change `CLIENT_SALT` to a new random string.